gorrion-io/production-readiness-checklist/docs/owasp-asvs/06-error-handling/06-error-handling.md

   - Ensure logs do not contain sensitive data and comply with privacy laws.
   - Don't collect sensitive information in logs unless specifically required.
   - Handle all logged information securely with appropriate protections.
   - Implement appropriate log retention policies rather than indefinite storage.
+These policies might differ based on legal, regulatory, or contractual requirements.
+For example, HIPAA requires a 6-year retention period for audit logs.
   - Design errors to avoid disclosing unnecessary information.

 - **Log Content**: